stolostron/rhacm-docs/cert_manager/cert_root_ca.md

    oc delete secret -n open-cluster-management byo-ca-cert
    ```

-Refresh all `cert-manager` certificates that use the CA. For more information, see the forementioned section, Refreshing _cert-manager_ certificates section.
+Refresh all `cert-manager` certificates that use the CA. For more information, see the forementioned section, Refreshing _cert-manager_ certificates.